stencila/stencila/README.md

 ### SDKs

-Stencila's software development kits (SDKs) allow you to create your own tools on top of Stencila's core functionality.
+Stencila's software development kits (SDKs) enable developers to create plugins to extend Stencila's core functionality or to build other tools on top of.
 At this stage we are planning to support Python, Node.js and R but more languages may be added if there is demand.

 | Language   | Description                                                     | Status                                                                                                                                                                    |
 | ---------- | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |